fabio-miranda/fabio-miranda.github.io/courses/cs594-fall-2021/final-project/cs594-fall-2021-final-project.md

 ### Milestone 2: Midterm Review

-The second milestone for the final project is presenting your proposal and intermediate results.
+In the second milestone, you will present your proposal and intermediate results.

 #### M2 Objectives